Kitura-Next/LoggerAPI/README.md

 Note that because the hierarchy of log levels defined by LoggerAPI and swift-log is slightly different, a mapping is defined between the levels.
 See the documentation for `Log.isLogging()` for details.

+## Swift version
+Requires **Swift 5.1** or newer.
+You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
+Compatibility with other Swift versions is not guaranteed.

 ## API documentation

 For more information visit our [API reference](http://kitura-next.github.io/LoggerAPI/).